FaiLuReH3Ro/excel-flight-delay-analysis/README.md

 ## 📌 Introduction

-This project analyzes U.S. flight delays from 2019 to 2023 using a Kaggle dataset.
+This project analyzes U.S. flight delay and cancellation data from 2019 to 2023 to evaluate airline and airport performance and uncover patterns in travel disruptions.
+The analysis focuses on identifying trends in delays over time, the primary causes of delays and cancellations, and differences in on-time performance across carriers and airports.

+Using key performance metrics, such as on-time arrival rate, average delay times, and cancellation rates, the project assesses which carriers and airports experience the most operational challenges.
+The results are presented through an interactive Excel dashboard that enables users to explore trends, compare performance, and identify actionable insights to support data-driven operational improvements.

 ## 🎯 Objectives

 1. Analyze flight delay trends over time
-2. Identify major causes of delays
+2. Identify major causes of delays and cancellations
-3. Determine which carriers have the highest and lowest on-time performance
+3. Determine which carriers have the lowest on-time performance
 4. Evaluate airport performance to identify which airport experience the most delays
 5. Build an interactive dashboard to explore the data
 6. Highlight actionable insights for operational improvements based on patterns